ReinisLubins/HolidayCount/README.md

 ### How to run project

 * Application works on - http://localhost:8080/
-* To start the project: Open CMD, select folder of this project and type - mvn spring-boot:run ??????????
+* To start the project: Open CMD, select folder of this project and type -  .\mvnw spring-boot:run

 #### /myperfectapp/holidaycount/{countryCode}/{year} - get endpoint which accepts two parameters (countryCode, year) and returns holidays count.
 Example:
 ```